ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 #### 1. WordPress

-**Description:** The world’s most popular CMS at this moment.
+**Description:** The world's most popular CMS at this moment.
 WordPress was originally a blogging platform that has expanded into a full use CMS with a lot of extensibility.

 **Technical Specs:** PHP, MySQL